ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ## Rural-Urban
 There are multiple methods for defining "urban" and "rural".
 Two of the most common are the **Rural Urban Classification (RUC)** and **Built-up Areas (BUAs)**.

 **Built-up Areas** are defined geospatially using a 50m x 50m grid which covers the country.
-Each cell is classified using Ordnance Survey's MasterMap topography data; the cell is built up if over a certain proportion is covered by man-made features.
+Each cell is classified using Ordnance Survey's MasterMap topography data; the cell is defined as built up if over a certain proportion is covered by man-made features.
 When a large enough area of contiguous built-up cells is reached, that area is defined as a built-up area.
 Built-up areas are not strictly urban but rather developed.

 **Rural Urban Classification** has a common demographic definition.
 Urban is defined as an area where >50% of the population belong to a built-up area with a population >10,000.
 This classification also includes categories such as sparse and non-sparse, according to the population density profile of an area.